Frmele/Last-Project-IronHack/README.md

 -investments in Security

--changes in procedures within a business sector or group
+-changes in procedures within a business sector or group in terms of awareness and practices

 -improvements in technologies adopted for prevention

+For our model we will use clustering.